AntBezr/recipe/README.md

 ### Live page

-At the current moment this app doesn't have a live page because of use local JSON-server.
+Currently, this app doesn't have a live page because of use local JSON server.

 ### How to start app at local server

-To start this app at local machine you need to use two comands:
+To start this app at local machine you need to use two commands:

 `npm start` and `npm run json-start`

 "npm start" Runs the app in the development mode.
 [http://localhost:3000](http://localhost:3000) to view it in your browser.

-"npm run json-start" Runs json server with recepies.
+"npm run json-start" Runs json server with recipes.
 [http://localhost:4001](http://localhost:4001) to view it in browser

 ## Screenshoot